-Early on, our organization focused on building projects with our Veterans.
-We started with an experimental energy efficient renovation for a home in Jackson, MI with four Veterans, and after a successful renovation, the Veterans responded positively and voiced their desire to do more green building work.
-After this experiment, we returned to Detroit’s East Side to rebuild a blighted 2200 square foot home with energy efficient retrofits to illustrate how to build homes that reduce the cost of utilities and increase health by creating healthy, clean indoor air spaces.
-Using green and recycled materials, and with the expertise from retired contractors and the courage of men who would not give up, we designed an affordable East Side home that has since been viewed by people around the country and world.
-Our goal was to present our community with a model for quality living built by employing its own members; what we achieved was not only this goal, but the ability to dream even bigger
+Early on, our organization focused on building projects with new skills learned by Veterans.
+We started with an experimental energy-efficient renovation for a home in Jackson, Michigan with four Veterans, and after a successful renovation, the Veterans responded positively and voiced their desire to learn green building skills.
+After this experiment, we returned to Detroit’s East Side to learn techniques for weatherizing a blighted 2200 square foot home with an energy-efficient retrofit that reduces the cost of utilities and increases health by creating healthy, clean indoor air spaces.
+Using green and recycled materials, and with the expertise of retired contractors and the courage of men who would not give up, we designed an affordable East Side home that has since been viewed by people around the country and world.
+Our goal was to present our community with a model for quality living built by employing its own members; what we achieved was not only this goal, but the ability to dream even bigger.

 The COVID-19 pandemic presented unprecedented challenges, but it also brought people together.
-Everyday people became first responders, creating mutual aid organizations that sought to help others in the spirit of humanity.
+Every day people became first responders, creating mutual aid organizations that sought to help others in the spirit of humanity.
 Inspired by our community, we saw clearly the work ahead of us and the needs of the people.
-We are beginning to restore blighted housing on the block to create a community space for our Veterans and East Side community members.
+We are training workers with General contractors both in the classroom and hands-on to restore the blighted houses we own to create a community space for Veterans and East Side community members.
 This restoration is part of an effort to create community resilience and a space for programming that meets community needs.